DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 component to Clock.
 This can be done by adding a data field inside its code block, defined as a name followed by a semicolon.

 Hours transform would be an appropriate name.
 However, names have to be single words.
-The convention is to make the first word of a field name lowercase and capitalize all other words, then stick them together.
+The convention is to make the first word of a field name lowercase and capitalize all other words, then stick them together – this is called *camel case*.
 So it becomes `hoursTransform.`

 ```csharp
 public class Clock : MonoBehaviour {